BillDietrich/linkcheckerhtml/README.md

 ### 0.4.0
 * Finally nailed that hang bug.
+* Added setting for timeout.
+* Fixed timeout and redirect settings.

 ## Development

 ### To-Do list
-* Make a setting for timeout.
+* Check forbidden/refused results in browser; maybe a user-agent problem ?
 * Make VSIX file.
+* Test outside debug environment.
 * Memory leaks ?
 * Find URL-click extension that makes human-checking easy.
 * Get rid of: "href" or "src" has to be first attribute in the tag.
 * Multi-line tag silently ignored.
-* Test outside debug environment.
 * Remove need for local copy of node_modules tree ?
 * Remove hard-coded paths.
 * Allow anyone to file Issues.